Loading non-Maxwellian Velocity Distributions in Particle Simulations: Introduction

-Particle-in-cell (PIC) simulation \citep{birdsall,hockney} is very useful to explore kinetic processes in plasma systems.
-Without PIC simulation, it is virtually impossible to predict wave-particle interaction, pitch-angle scattering, and particle acceleration in the aforementioned VDFs.
+Particle-in-cell (PIC) simulation \citep{birdsall,hockney} is very useful for exploring kinetic processes in plasma systems.
+Without PIC simulation, it is virtually impossible to accurately predict wave-particle interaction, pitch-angle scattering, and particle acceleration in the aforementioned VDFs.
 For a Maxwell distribution, one can use a built-in procedure to generate a normal distribution or one can use the \citet{bm58} method.
-However, it is not always clear how to prepare non-Maxwellian VDFs in the simulation.
-For example, despite its importance, numerical procedures for kappa distributions have been largely unknown to the community, until \citet{abdul14,abdul15} utilized its relation to Student's $t$ distributions. \citet{zeni22,zeni23} have proposed numerical procedures for kappa, relativistic, and loss-cone distributions.
+However, it is not always clear how to generate non-Maxwellian VDFs in simulation.
+For example, despite its importance, numerical procedures for Kappa distributions have been largely unknown to the community, until \citet{abdul14,abdul15} used its relation to Student's $t$ distributions.
+More recently, \citet{zeni22,zeni23} proposed numerical procedures for Kappa, relativistic, and loss-cone distributions.
 Their methods rely on only three types of basic random numbers: uniform, normal, and gamma random numbers.

-Yet, there are many other VDFs that simulation scientists would like to use, as will be discussed in this article.
-To prepare these distributions, one may consider general-purpose methods such as the acceptance-rejection sampling or the inverse-transform sampling.
-In the acceptance-rejection method, we have to define a good envelope function to make the rejection process efficient; otherwise the algorithm becomes increasingly inefficient, in particular in three dimensions.
-The inverse-transform method is based on the inverse function of the cumulative distribution function (CDF), but the inverse function is not always given analytically.
-Also, it is difficult to extend the method to multi dimensions.
-Considering limitations and uncertainties of the general-purpose methods, it is necessary to develop dedicated numerical procedures for various non-Maxwellian VDFs in heliophyiscs.
+Yet, there are many other VDFs that simulation scientists would like to use, as discussed later in this article.
+To generate such distributions, one may consider general-purpose methods such as acceptance-rejection sampling or inverse transform sampling.
+In the acceptance-rejection method, we need to define a good envelope function to make the rejection process efficient; otherwise the algorithm becomes increasingly inefficient, especially in three dimensions.
+The inverse transform method relies on the inverse of the cumulative distribution function (CDF), which is not always available analytically.
+Moreover, it is difficult to extend the method to multiple dimensions.
+Considering the limitations of these general-purpose methods, it is necessary to develop dedicated numerical procedures for a variety of non-Maxwellian VDFs in heliophysics.